 The town itself is quiet and quite charming.
 Shopping is traditional with independent shops and market and you can stroll from mere to town and then to the wharfage and out along the canal towpaths.

 Wem is a quiet, lovely north Shropshire market town, famed for sweet peas and treacle mines (ask at the local sweet shop).
-We think you’ll also love Whitchurch, the oldest continually inhabited town in Shropshire, with its interesting clock heritage and a green sprawling countryside park.
 With a market so good, they say, the town was named after it, is Market Drayton.
 It’s famous for gingerbread (best dunked in port, apparently) and for being the birthplace of Robert Clive.
 ‘Clive of India’, a controversial character, helped to secure spice trade routes for Britain in the eighteenth century, making spices such as ginger available in England.